MingyuTian/Python_Scrapy_Project/README.md

 # Python_Scrapy_Project
-This is the code for python scrapy module to access Business Entity Data from https://www.sos.ok.gov/
+This is the code for python scrapy module to access Business Entity Data of Okalama from https://www.sos.ok.gov/